sergiy-turchyn/eaf_to_seg/README.md

 Please contribute by improving the template.
 Just ensure that your changes are reflected in the eaf2seg conversion script.

-If you want to make major changes, please just fork the template and the script.
+If you want to make major changes, please fork the template and the script.
 That way you create a new template-filter pair.